 is minimized.
 The optimal regression function $g$ given perfect knowledge of the underlying distributions is given by $g(X) = \mathbb{E}[Y | X]$.
 When first applying a dimensionality reduction map $P$ on $X$, the goal is instead to find a regression function $f$ minimizing

-Reducing the dimension before performing a regression has several advantages, especially in view of computational aspects and interpretability of the occurring features and the obtained regression function (see, e.g.,~\cite{chipman2005interpretable, GuillemardIske2017, kim2005dimension}).
+On the one hand reducing the dimension before performing a regression has several advantages, especially in view of computational aspects and interpretability of the occurring features and the obtained regression function \citep[see, e.g.,][]{chipman2005interpretable, GuillemardIske2017, kim2005dimension}.
 An aspect that is of crucial importance in any regression framework is \textsl{sample efficiency}, i.e., how much sample data is required to obtain good approximations of the true regression function.
 Usually, sample efficiency tends to deteriorate in higher dimensions, which is an instance of the curse of dimensionality.
 Studying sample efficiency in combination with dimensionality reduction is a focus of the analysis in this paper.

 One the other hand, dimensionality reduction decreases the predictive power of the explanatory data.
-Indeed, in terms of information content, it is clear that for any non-invertible transformation $P$, $P(X)$ contains at most as much information as $X$ does about $Y$ (see, e.g., \cite{adragni2009sufficient}).
+Indeed, in terms of information content, it is clear that for any non-invertible transformation $P$, $P(X)$ contains at most as much information as $X$ does about $Y$ \citep{adragni2009sufficient}.
 However, in many cases where dimensionality reduction is applied, the implicit assumption is that the reduced data $P(X)$ retains almost all relevant information encoded in $X$, and thus the fit $f(P(X)) \approx Y$ should be almost as good as $g(X) \approx Y$.
 For PCA, the structural error $f\circ P - g$ can be controlled via the eigenvalues of the covariance matrix of $X$, see Proposition \ref{prop:procedureerror}.

 In sample based regression, only finitely many i.i.d.~copies of $(X, Y)$ are given without knowing the true distribution of $(X, Y)$.
-For kernel regression, the convergence of the sample based regression functions for $n \rightarrow \infty$ is a well studied problem (see, e.g., \cite{caponnetto2007optimal, mendelson2010regularization, steinwart2009optimal, wu2006learning}).
+For kernel regression, the convergence of the sample based regression functions for $n \rightarrow \infty$ is a well studied problem \citep[see, e.g.,][]{caponnetto2007optimal, mendelson2010regularization, steinwart2009optimal, wu2006learning}.
 When including a prior dimensionality reduction step, however, new errors occur that need to be controlled.